 - 1. General - a.
-Utilize SCDOT CR Form for all RFIs, DCNs, FCNs, and CCRs. - b.
-Contractor will submit a form to the SCDOT RCE via ProjectWise, or vice versa, for all RFIs, DCNs, FCNs, and CCRs.
+Utilize SCDOT CR Form for all RFIs, DCNs, FCNs, and CCRs. - The CONTRACTOR will submit a form to the SCDOT RCE via ProjectWise, or vice versa, for all RFIs, DCNs, FCNs, and CCRs.
 FHWA shall be copied on Projects of Division Interest (PoDI). - c.
 A sequential project-specific numbering system should be used for each CR submittal (e.g. CR-001). - d.
 The RCE shall track the review progress for all documents in real time in a single spreadsheet in ProjectWise.
 This spreadsheet shall include: - 1) The CR number - 2) The duration agreed to for review completion - 3) The status of each submittal in each update - 4) The party that is currently responsible for reviewing and responding - e.
-Initial review times for each of these documents will be 10 business days, unless otherwise agreed upon by the RCE and the Contractor.
+Initial review times for each of these documents will be 10 business days, unless otherwise agreed upon by the RCE and the CONTRACTOR.
 Review times may be extended if SCDOT's initial comments are not addressed.
-The Contractor and RCE are responsible for ensuring all parties fully understand the magnitude of potential schedule impacts of each submittal. - f.
-If an approved CCR impacts contract time or price, it should be documented expeditiously as a Change Order in SiteManager. - g.
+The CONTRACTOR and RCE are responsible for ensuring all parties fully understand the magnitude of potential schedule impacts of each submittal. - f.
+If an approved CCR impacts contract time or price, it should be documented expeditiously as a Change Order in SCDOT's Construction Management Software. - g.
 If a CR requires revision, it shall supersede all previous submittals and therefore must include all necessary attachments.
-A new CR form shall be submitted with the original identification number and applicable revision number (e.g. CR-001-R1). - 2.
-Requests for Information access.
-A Bluebeam session may be initiated by SCDOT if multiple reviewers are involved.
+A new CR form shall be submitted with the original identification number and applicable revision number (e.g. CR-001-R1).

+2. Requests for Information

-An RFI may be initiated by the Contractor or SCDOT.
+An RFI may be initiated by the CONTRACTOR or SCDOT.
 RFIs that are internal to the Design-Build Team, i.e. Contractor, should not be tracked by SCDOT.

 - a.
-RFIs submitted by the Contractor to SCDOT: - All RFIs are to be submitted by the Contractor's Project Manager to the RCE using the CR Form.
-The form and supporting documentation shall be placed in a designated ProjectWise folder that the Contractor, RCE, DOC's Office, and Preconstruction may
+RFIs submitted by the CONTRACTOR to SCDOT: - All RFIs are to be submitted by the CONTRACTOR 's Project Manager to the RCE using the CR Form.
+The form and supporting documentation shall be placed in a designated ProjectWise folder that the CONTRACTOR, RCE, DOC's Office, and